grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 + __Applications:__ Teams create Applications, which are collections of one or more Node-RED instances.
 There is an application already created in the FlowFuse instance named AI4EOSC-Dev.

-+ __Instances:__ Creating an instance out of the OSCAR Node-Red template will ensure the dependencies required to interact with OSCAR clusters and the custom defined nodes for certain AI models from the AI4EOSC dashboard.
++ __Instances:__ Creating an instance out of the OSCAR Node-Red template will ensure the dependencies required to interact with OSCAR clusters and the custom-defined nodes for certain AI models from the AI4EOSC dashboard.
 Each instance is derived from a Template, providing default settings, and runs on a Stack that defines the Node-RED version, memory, and CPU usage.

 + __Devices:__ The FlowFuse platform can be used to manage Node-RED instances running on remote Devices.
 A Device runs a software agent that connects back to FlowFuse in order to receive updates.